-An Empirical Study of Seasonal Income and Sustainability among Private Water Suppliers in Kohima Town Nagaland
+Seasonal Income and Sustainability among Private Water Suppliers in Kohima Town Nagaland

 ABSTRACT

-This paper aims to examine the seasonality of household income and sustainability of private water suppliers in Kohima Town, which is thecapital city of Nagaland.
-Due to the unreliability of the public water supply, many urban households depend on water delivered by private water suppliers, particularly in the dry season.
-Based on a sample of 30 private providers obtained through a structured questionnaire, the paper uses descriptive statistics, charts and the chi- square test in analysing income flows.

-Results show that there is a pronounced seasonality in earnings during wet and dry periods, with people earning significantly more during the dry months and a quick descent of income during the monsoon.
-A chi-square test further tests and verifies the season and income level relationship as significant.
-Although majority of the respondents considered their income to be satisfactory, 87 percent are solely dependent on water vending as an income source.
-This highlights the sector’s importance in urban service delivery and its vulnerability to seasonal fluctuations.
+This paper examined the seasonal household income sustainability of private water suppliers in Kohima Town, Nagaland.
+The unreliability of the public water supply, has resulted many urban households to depend on water delivered by private water suppliers, particularly in the dry season.
+This study used a sample of 30 private providers and obtained data through structured questionnaires, which were analyzed using descriptive statistics and inferential statistics(chi- square test) to analyze the income flows.
+The resultsshow that there is a pronounced seasonality in earnings during wet and dry periods, with respondents earning significantly higher during the dry months and a quick descent of income during the monsoon.
+A chi-square test further verifies the season and income level relationship as significant.
+Eventhough, a majority of the respondents considered their income as satisfactory, 87 percent were solely dependent on water vending as an income source.
+The result highlights the sector’s importance in urban service delivery and its vulnerability to seasonal fluctuations.

-The research suggests focused assistance, including improvements to infrastructure, seasonal financial aid, monitoring of water quality, and basic formalization using registration and coordination methods.
-Acknowledging and incorporating private water providers into local planning strategies can improve both the stability of livelihoods and the availability of water in semi-urban areas such as Kohima.
+The results also suggest the needs of assistance, such as improvements of infrastructure, financial aid, monitoring of water quality, and basic formalization using licencing methods.
+The incorporation of private water suppliers into local planning strategies could also improve both stability of livelihoods and the availability of water in semi-urban areas such as Kohima.

-Keywords: Private water supply, informal economy, seasonal income, Kohima Town, Nagaland, urban services, sustainability, livelihood, infrastructure, water access
+Keywords: Private water supply, informal economy, seasonal income, Kohima Town, Nagaland, urban services, sustainability, livelihood, infrastructure, water accessibility

 Introduction

-An assured drinking water supply is a basic requirement of any urban area, but in many Indian hill towns public infrastructure falls short of providing it.
-Kohima Town, the capital of Nagaland, is a testimony to this fact.
-As a result of the uneven landscape, rapid urban expansion and low municipal capacity, the city’s piped water supply is both erratic and insufficient, particularly during the dry season.
-In consequence, more and more families in the city turn to private suppliers for water that is taken to consumers in tankers or small vehicles.
+An assured drinking water supply is a basic requirement of any urban area, but in many Indian hill towns public infrastructure falls short of providing it (Source)?.
+Kohima Town, the capital of Nagaland, is a testimony to this fact (Source)?.
+As a result of the uneven landscape, rapid urban expansion and low municipal capacity, the city’s piped water supply is both erratic and insufficient, particularly during the dry season (Source)?.
+In consequence, more and more families in the city turn to private suppliers for water that is taken to consumers in tankers or small vehicles (Source)?..
 This ad hoc mechanism has filled an important gap in public provisioning, especially in areas with poor connectivity or irregular government supply.

-Although private water suppliers are becoming increasingly important, they are predominantly unregulated, and there has been limited empirical research examining their economic situations, income trends, or sustainability practices.
-A significant portion of the current literature on informal water systems in India tends to focus on major metropolitan areas, often neglecting smaller and geographically diverse urban environments like those found in the Northeast region (Agarwal and Narain, 2010; Cervero, 2000; Chakrabarti and Bhatt, 2021).
+Although private water suppliers are becoming increasingly important, they are predominantly unregulated (Source)?., and there has been limited empirical research examining their economic situations, income trends, or sustainability practices.
+A significant portion of the current literatures on informal water systems in India tends to focus on major metropolitan areas, often neglecting smaller and geographically diverse urban environments like those found in the Northeast region (Agarwal and Narain, 2010; Cervero, 2000; Chakrabarti and Bhatt, 2021).
 Furthermore, while seasonal water scarcity is a known issue in the region, the economic implications of such seasonality on private suppliers remain underexplored (Das, 2016).

-That gap the study tries to fill in, that the income dynamics and livelihood sustainability of private water suppliers in Kohima will be studied.
-Using empirical data collected in the field, including surveys and statistical analysis, the study examines the impact of seasonality on income, on the extent to which suppliers rely on this income as well as considering what can be done to enhance the sustainability of the industry.
+That gap the study attempts to fill-in is to study the income dynamics and livelihood sustainability of private water suppliers in Kohima.
+The study aimed to examine the impact of seasonality on income, and the extent to which suppliers rely on the income and understand the ways to enhance the sustainability of the industry.
 The results are intended to contribute to urban water policy by documenting the informal yet vital role of the private sector in water provision in semi-urban and low-income hill towns.

 Review of Literature